Published October 20, 2020

 So Why Does Ageism Still Exist and How do Employers Still Get Away With It?

 This article described agism as ‘rampant’ in today’s work culture and attributes a lot of it to how it is viewed so differently to other discrimination – easily explained away with an array of excuses, hiding the real problem with much more palatable ones.

 A way of being a secret ageist might be to imply that only a person in a certain age group would ‘fit in’ with the rest of the team – and therefore be less productive.
-Or maybe they would lack the technical skills of that of a younger person.
-Sometimes the job descriptions themselves would speak solely to a particular age-group, discouraging anyone else from applying.
+Or maybe they would lack the technical skills of a younger person.
+Sometimes the job descriptions themselves would speak solely to a particular age group, discouraging anyone else from applying.

 We are here to tell you that you can make that change wherever you like in life, but with work still to be done in ending this type of discrimination, you just need to know a few things first…

 How You Can Make Yourself Ready For a New Career

 For those that don’t already have a clear vision, deciding what you want your new career to be can be tough.

 We all know that we need to make these decisions based on what our future looks like, ensuring longevity, security and earning ability that sets us up for when we do retire.
 In fact, we could be in the best position we ever have been in to realistically visualise (and accurately calculate) what we need in terms of income to the finest detail.

 These pillars, together with choosing a new career suited to you (and one you will enjoy), are the starting points from where you determine whether to launch into a full job-hunt mode or spend some time upskilling in areas before you enter the job market.

 It is also advisable to make sure your social media presence is up to date – especially on LinkedIn.
 It allows you to showcase your experience and recommendations, make connections with other people in the industry, lets recruiters know you are job searching and shows you are tech-savvy.